agarwalishika/TreeInstruct/README.md

       return d
 ```

-## Using GPT-4 as the Instructor/Verifier
+## Using GPT as Instructor and Verifier
 By default, `tree_instruct.py` is the main script for having a `Llama-3-8b` Instructor/Verifier.
 In the case that you would like to run the code with a GPT-4 Instructor/Verifier, import the following instead of lines 12-13:
 ```
 from agents.verifier_gpt import Verifier